dheeraj-blinds/docker-Task/README.md

 # Docker Workshop Task
-The repo has 2 projects one
+The repo has 2 projects
  1. A front end project with react app
  2. A asp.net core2.2 web api application.